Bigfoot: Scientific view

 Expert consensus is that allegations of the existence of Bigfoot are not credible.
 Belief in the existence of such a large, ape-like creature is more often attributed to hoaxes, confusion, or delusion rather than to sightings of a genuine creature.
-In a 1996 USA Today article, Washington State zoologist John Crane said, "There is no such thing as Bigfoot.
+In a 1996 USA Today article, Washington State zoologist John Crane said "[t]here is no such thing as Bigfoot.
 No data other than material that's clearly been fabricated has ever been presented."
+The author of one review article states that, in their opinion, it is impossible even to consider cryptozoology a science if it continues to consider Bigfoot seriously.

 As with other similar beings, climate and food supply issues would make such a creature's survival in reported habitats unlikely.
 Bigfoot is alleged to live in regions unusual for a large, nonhuman primate, i.e., temperate latitudes in the northern hemisphere; all recognized nonhuman apes are found in the tropics of Africa and Asia.
 Great apes have not been found in the fossil record in the Americas, and no Bigfoot remains are known to have been found.
 Phillips Stevens, a cultural anthropologist at the University at Buffalo, summarized the scientific consensus as follows:

 In the 1970s, when Bigfoot "experts" were frequently given high-profile media coverage, McLeod writes that the scientific community generally avoided lending credence to such fringe theories by refusing even to debate them.

 Primatologist Jane Goodall was asked for her personal opinion of Bigfoot in a 2002 interview on National Public Radio's "Science Friday".
-She joked, "Well, now you will be amazed when I tell you that I'm sure that they exist."
+Goodall responded saying, "Well, now you will be amazed when I tell you that I'm sure that they exist."

-She later added, chuckling, "Well, I'm a romantic, so I always wanted them to exist", and finally, "You know, why isn't there a body?
+She later added, "Well, I'm a romantic, so I always wanted them to exist," and "Of course, the big, the big criticism of all this is, "Where is the body?"
+You know, why isn't there a body?
 I can't answer that, and maybe they don't exist, but I want them to."
 In 2012, when asked again by the Huffington Post, Goodall said "I'm fascinated and would actually love them to exist," adding, "Of course, it's strange that there has never been a single authentic hide or hair of the Bigfoot, but I've read all the accounts."

 Paleontologist and author Darren Naish states in a 2016 article for Scientific American that if "Bigfoot" existed, an abundance of evidence would also exist that cannot be found anywhere today, making the existence of such a creature exceedingly unlikely.

 Naish summarizes the evidence for "Bigfoot" that would exist if the creature itself existed: